Vita0818/Outposts/FORGIS_TASK.md

 The final_summary should include:

 - source files and directories inspected;
-- Android files created or updated;
+- HarmonyOS files created or updated;
-- whether all writes stayed inside Kikaria-Android;
+- whether all writes stayed inside Kikaria-HarmonyOS;
 - whether any Forgis safety rule blocked an operation;
-- whether the first Android project skeleton was produced;
+- whether the first HarmonyOS project skeleton was produced;
 - known limitations;
 - recommended next task for a second migration pass.